Submitted & Working Papers

 Published papers

-- The Dynamic Effects of Weather Shocks on Agricultural Production (2024) with C. Crofils& E. Gallic.
+- The Dynamic Effects of Weather Shocks on Agricultural Production (2024) C. Crofils & E. Gallic.

 Journal of Environmental Economics and Management

-- A General Equilibrium Approach to Carbon Permit Banking (2024) with L. Dubois, & JG.
+- A General Equilibrium Approach to Carbon Permit Banking (2024) L. Dubois & JG.
 Sahuc.

 Journal of Environmental Economics and Management

-- A Dynare Toolbox for Social Learning Expectations (2024) with A. Grimaud, & I. Salle.
+- A Dynare Toolbox for Social Learning Expectations (2024) A. Grimaud, & I. Salle.

 Journal of Economic Dynamics and Control